 Good morning, Mark.
 The short answer is yes.
-We've been demonstrating on a quarterly basis the delta in our earnings to the five-year average or what we would call normal market conditions pre-pandemic, and including the implications of our Japan business.
-So, commodity markets in Japan, and this is simply reflective of that same methodology.
+We've been demonstrating, on a quarterly basis, the delta in our earnings to the five-year average or what we would call normal market conditions pre pandemic, and including the implications of our Japan business, so commodity markets and Japan, and this is simply reflective of that same methodology.

-Yeah.
 Okay.
-Excuse me.
-And then maybe I don't know if you can follow up offline or whatever.
-But I know you've changed the methodology a little bit in terms of how you've quantified that number over the last little bit.
-Can you quantify what that number is for the LTM period like versus the 9.7% that you've delivered over LTM, what would be the impact of the Pork Complex versus the five-year average on that number?
+And then maybe, I don't know if you can follow up off line or whatever, but I know you've changed the methodology a little bit in terms of how you've quantified that number over the last little bit.
+Can you quantify what that number is for the LTM period?
+Like versus the 9.7% that you've delivered over LTM, what would be the impact of the Pork Complex versus the five-year average on that number?

-We can follow up with you offline, Mark.
-But it would be roughly 200 to 220 basis points in that kind of range.
-So, we could follow up with you offline with more details.
+We can follow up with you off line, Mark, but it would be roughly 200 to 220 basis points, in that kind of range.
+But we can follow up with you off line with more detail.